TRACE = Textual Representation of Allocentric Context from Egocentric Video

 Outcome

-The resulting spatial cache supports routing, measurement, order, and relational reasoning, while improving performance on both VSI-Bench and OST-Bench.
+The resulting allocentric representation supports routing, measurement, order, and relational reasoning while improving spatial QA on VSI-Bench and OST-Bench.

 Method